-The murder for which Robert was arrested was part of a crime spree that began on the night of April 6, 1992, with the kidnapping and rape of a young woman and the robbery of her fiancé and friend.
-Because of the connection between this crime and the murder, police showed the rape victim a photo array containing their suspects in the murder case.
-The victim picked Robert’s photo and then she and her fiancé picked Robert out from a lineup.
-The crime spree, however, continued while Robert was in jail.
+The murder for which Robert Jones was arrested was part of a crime spree.
+Because of the connection between a kidnapping and rape and the murder, police showed the rape victim a photo array containing their suspects in the murder case.
+The victim picked Robert Jones’ photo and then she and her fiancé picked Robert Jones out from a lineup.
+The crime spree, however, continued while Robert Jones was in jail.

-The police continued to investigate the crime spree and could find no other evidence linking Robert to any of the crimes.
-Other victims declined to identify Robert as their assailant.
-On April 22, 1992, the police’s continued investigation paid off when they located the car used in every crime in the crime spree.
-The car was owned by a man named Lester Jones (no relation to Robert).
-Lester was also arrested and police quickly found he had the gun used in the murder and property stolen from every other crime in the spree including the rape-kidnapping.
+The police investigation found no actual evidence linking Robert Jones to any of the crimes.
+Other victims did not identify Robert Jones as their assailant.
+The police located the car used in every crime in the spree.
+The car was owned by Lester Jones.
+He was arrested and police found he had the gun used in the murder and property stolen from every other crime in the spree.

-IPNO began seriously investigating Robert’s case in late 2009 and began litigating in 2010 (it had previously tried to help him locate the missing DNA evidence).
-At a 2013 hearing, IPNO presented evidence that:
+IPNO began seriously investigating Robert Jones’ case in late 2009 and began litigating in 2010 (we had previously tried to help him locate the missing DNA evidence).

-After Robert’s release, the prosecution spent another year fighting the case to try and send Robert back to prison for the rest of his life.
-Eventually, on January 20, 2017, the court began a hearing on whether the plea convictions should stand and whether the State was permitted to attempt to reconvict Robert in the rape case.
+After Robert Jones’ release, the prosecution spent another year fighting the case to try and send him back to prison for the rest of his life.
+Eventually, on January 20, 2017, the court began a hearing on whether the plea convictions should stand and whether the State was permitted to attempt to reconvict Robert Jones in the rape case.
 At this hearing, IPNO attorneys were joined by Barry Scheck and Nina Morrison of the Innocence Project.
-A few days into this hearing, the district attorney’s office agreed to vacate Robert’s remaining conviction and drop all charges against him.
-Finally, on January 26, 2017, his 44th birthday, Robert was cleared of all charges.
-Robert was allowed to address the court and stated “Today is not only my birthday, but today is a day of justice.
+A few days into this hearing, the district attorney’s office agreed to vacate Robert Jones’ remaining conviction and drop all charges against him.
+Finally, on January 26, 2017, his 44th birthday, Robert Jones was cleared of all charges.
+He was allowed to address the court and stated “Today is not only my birthday, but today is a day of justice.
 This is what I stood on for many years.
 I have stood on my innocence.
-I've stood on my truth, my confidence and justice.”
-Robert then walked out the court, completely free for the first time in a quarter of a century.
+I’ve stood on my truth, my confidence and justice.”
+Robert Jones then walked out the court, completely free for the first time in a quarter of a century.

 For more information: